BackupTheBerlios/hjb-svn/trunk/docs/rst/read-connection-metadata.rst

   supplies about the connection.

-This **GET** request retrieves the provider-supplied metadata about the connection whose identified by the root of URL.
+This **GET** request retrieves the provider-supplied metadata about the connection identified by the URI at the root of request's URL.
 This command

-* is idempotent during the lifetime of a connection, i.e, it can be sent more than once to the same URI, and will return the same results.
-If the connection is no longer present it responds with a *404 Not Found* response.
+* is idempotent during the lifetime of a connection.
+I.e, it can be sent more than once to the same URI, and will return the same results.
+If the connection is no longer present, it sends back a *404 Not Found* response.

-* returns a HTTP response containing the metadata as a list of key-value pairs, in the same format as is used to display HJB message headers.
+* when successful, it sends back a HTTP response containing the metadata as a list of key-value pairs in the same format used by HJB message headers.

 .. _back to commands: ./command-list.html